sudar/Arduino-Makefile/README.md

 This is a very simple Makefile which knows how to build Arduino sketches.
 It defines the entire workflows for compiling code, flashing it to Arduino and even communicating through Serial monitor.
 You don't need to change anything in the Arduino sketches.

-If you're using Debian or Ubuntu, you can find this in the `arduino-mk` package.
+If you're using FreeBSD, Debian or Ubuntu, you can find this in the `arduino-mk` package.

-## Credits

-This makefile was originally created by [Martin Oldfield](http://mjo.tc/atelier/2009/02/arduino-cli.html) and he maintained it till v0.10.2.
-From May 2013, it is maintained by [Sudar](http://hardwarefun.com)

 ## Usage